How To Hire a Managed IT Services Provider Without Sacrificing Control

 You will also need to communicate with your end users to verify that they are receiving the level of service that they expect.
 You may want to implement an IT user group as a way for your user community to communicate with you regarding ongoing issues.
 Depending on the results of the discussion in the user group, you may or may not want to include the MSP in the conversation.

-If you want to be successful in outsourcing your IT to an MSP, you need to do more than just hand the ball off and expect them to succeed.
+If you want to be successful in outsourcing some or all of your IT to an MSP, you need to do more than just hand the ball off and expect them to succeed.
 You will need to work with them to identify areas where they need to improve and to keep them focused on improving.
 If there are business processes which are preventing them from completing their goals, you may need to push for changing those processes.

 Like a good coach, keep the following in mind: